 IMHO, the Condor Ferries Liberation To Guernsey & Jersey is the best way to travel to the Channel Islands.

-Whether you are travelling by foot or by car in the summer, the Condor Catamaran named Liberation is such a great to travel to the channel islands.
-If you have loaded up your car you can take an almost unlimited supply of whatever you want to take with you.
+Whether you are traveling on foot or by car in the summer, the Condor Catamaran named Liberation is great for traveling to the channel islands.
+If you have loaded up your car, you can take an almost unlimited supply of whatever you want to take with you.
 You simply can’t do this on the plane as your luggage is so limited.

 Is it worth upgrading to Ocean Plus and Ocean Club on Condor?

 Whether it is worth upgrading to Ocean Club is a more difficult question.
 Ocean Club is arguably the most luxurious way to get to the channel islands.
 Better than flying and better than the ferry.
 The seats are large and comfortable, you get free unlimited drinks and some snacks.
-The power sockets and tables mean you can work throughout and the ambience is quieter than the other lounges, making it more conducive to working or sleeping.
-So yes, I think it is worth the upgrade too, budgets allowing.
+The power sockets and tables mean you can work throughout, and the ambiance is quieter than the other lounges, making it more conducive to working or sleeping.
+So yes, I think it is worth the upgrade, too, budget-allowing.

 2. Condor Ferries Clipper

-You can book reclining seats or even a cabin as the Clipper takes around 7 hours to travel between Portsmouth and St Peter Port, making it a less appealing choice than the Condor Liberation which travels from Poole and does the trip in 3 hours.
-It is, however, a good option if you are travelling with a caravan, car or transporting larger items.
+You can book reclining seats or even a cabin as the Clipper takes around 7 hours to travel between Portsmouth and St Peter Port, making it a less appealing choice than the Condor Liberation, which travels from Poole and makes the trip in 3 hours.
+It is, however, a good option if you are traveling with a caravan or car or transporting larger items.

 3. Flying